shahadl/Udacity-Data-Analysis-Nanodegree/Project_4/README.md

-# Wrangle and Analyze Data
+# project 4: Wrangle and Analyze Data
-# Project Overview
+# Overview
 Wrangling and Analyzing the Data through the following steps:

 ## Gathering the Data: